Launch-year 50% off ends July 1. Lock in your discount today before per-course prices update.

 What to Look for in a Training Provider

-• Official Materials: A legitimate ATO must provide you with the official PeopleCert course materials, including the essential e-book.
-If they are relying on homemade or unapproved third-party content, consider that a major red flag.
+• Official Materials: A legitimate ATO must provide the official PeopleCert course materials.
+This includes the mandatory e-book.
+If a provider uses homemade or unapproved third-party content, it is a major warning sign.
+Official materials ensure you are studying the exact topics that will appear on the current exam.

 Reflection Prompt: Beyond passing the exam, what practical skills or insights are you hoping to gain from your ITIL training?
 How would you verify a provider can deliver these?